 Rear of arch, with view through to ferry dock.
 Notice the statue at the top of the arch?

 It shows a woman, sword in hand, standing over a man in native dress.
 Symbol of Portugal's rule?

 Inside the arch is this tablet.
 The upper portion reads: "The legitimate and true king, Dom Joao IV, restorer of Portuguese liberty.
 1656."
 The reference is to Portugal's regaining in 1640 its independence from Spain.

 Perhaps a hundred yards up the road is this last vestige of the palace of Yusuf Adil Khan, the last Muslim ruler in Goa.
 For a long time his palace was used by the Portuguese viceroys, but they eventually moved their capital downstream to less cholera-prone Pangim (=Panjim =Panaji).
 In 1820 Adil Khan's palace was demolished and its stone reused in the new city.
 Only this gateway survived.
-The design is Indian except for the scroll on the lintel, which is a Portuguese "improvement."
+The design is Indian except for the scroll on the lintel, which is Portuguese.

 Next to the relic gateway is the Church of Our Lady of Divine Providence, completed in 1661; to its left is the S. Caetano (= Cajetan) Monastery, named for the founder of the Theatine Order.
 Caetano came from Thiene, west of Venice, and was a contemporary of the better known St. Francis Xavier.
 He arrived in Goa in 1639 and, failing to get permission to proselytize within the dominion of the Nizam of Hyderabad, settled here after swearing allegiance to the Portuguese king.
 The Theatines were unusual in accepting non-Europeans to their order.